nixworks/public/news/2010/10/1/index.md

 ##### Bob Dudley
 ### [American Bob Dudley succeeds Tony Hayward as the new CEO of BP after the recent controversies over the Oil Spill crisis in the Deepwater Horizon. ](/news/2010/10/1/american-bob-dudley-succeeds-tony-hayward-as-the-new-ceo-of-bp-after-the-recent-controversies-over-the-oil-spill-crisis-in-the-deepwater-hor.md)
-_Context: Tony Hayward, Bob Dudley_
+_Context: Bob Dudley, Tony Hayward_

 ##### Tropical Storm Nicole
 ### [A massive rainstorm, formed from the combination of the remnants of Tropical Storm Nicole and a second extratropical low, drenches the East Coast of the United States from North Carolina to Maine. ](/news/2010/10/1/a-massive-rainstorm-formed-from-the-combination-of-the-remnants-of-tropical-storm-nicole-and-a-second-extratropical-low-drenches-the-east.md)
-_Context: Tropical Storm Nicole, North Carolina, East Coast of the United States, Maine_
+_Context: Maine, East Coast of the United States, Tropical Storm Nicole, North Carolina_

 ##### United Nations
 ### [The United Nations publishes a toned down version of its report into war crimes said to have occurred in the Democratic Republic of the Congo during the 1990s after Uganda, Rwanda and Burundi rejected the report's findings. ](/news/2010/10/1/the-united-nations-publishes-a-toned-down-version-of-its-report-into-war-crimes-said-to-have-occurred-in-the-democratic-republic-of-the-cong.md)